OGStudio/openscenegraph-cross-platform-examples/02.TextureImage/README.md

 This worked fine for single line shaders.

-Now that we need more complex shaders to apply textures, it's easier to manage them separately from application's source code.
+Now that we need more complex shaders to apply textures, it's easier to manage shaders separately from application's source code.
 That's why shaders are now resources.

 Let's see how to convert a resource to a string ([source code][resources_string]):